 Classic Costa Rican coffees have distinct and sweet flavours, making them perfect for an afternoon pick-me-up.
 Flavour notes often range from chocolatey to fruity, depending on the bean’s roast level.

 Lighter roasts give honey and citrusy flavours.
 Medium roasts produce milk chocolate and red fruit taste notes.
-And a darker roast gives your brew a dark chocolate and nougat flavour.
-Here’s a guide on which coffee roast is more ideal for your brewing method.
+And a darker roast gives brews a dark chocolate and nougat flavour.

 In general, unlike most coffee varieties, Costa Rican coffees are less acidic, which is ideal for those who suffer medical conditions such as acid reflux and gastrointestinal issues.